Canon 200D vs 350D

 Review summary: Canon 200D vs 350D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Canon 350D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.